smith/browserjs/README.md

 Usage
 -----

 To get access to individual APIs, require the corresponding module.
-For example, if you just w
+For example, if you just want XMLHttpRequest:

     var XMLHttpRequest = require("browser/xhr").XMLHttpRequest;

 To get the "window" object, which contains all the APIs, require the "browser/window" module:

     var window = require("browser/window");